A new chapter in harbourside hospitality

 Director, Bates Smart

 Upstairs, The Regency Club and Zephyr are a unique pair of hospitality spaces that further celebrate the Hyatt Regency’s harbourside location.
-An ‘upper’ and ‘lower’ deck concept is applied, as if taking on the form of a luxury ocean liner.
+A ‘lower’ and ‘upper’ deck concept is applied, as if embodying a luxury ocean liner.

 The Regency Club is more formal, functioning as an executive lounge.
 The long floorplate is defined as a series of five cabins shifting from social, open space to more intimate dining.